COVID-19 Update: Our appraisal team is taking on new assignments, with some changes. Find out more at www.fmappraisals.com/covid-19

 9) How much does an Appraisal Cost?
 What is your timeline?

-Offices located in the Battlefords, Kindersley, Meadow Lake, Saskatoon, Shellbrook and Warman, results in reduced timelines, decreased mileage charges, competitive pricing, and most importantly local experts.
+Offices located in the Battlefords, Kindersley, Meadow Lake, Prince Albert, and Saskatoon results in reduced timelines, decreased mileage charges, competitive pricing, and most importantly local experts.
 We are proud to offer all inclusive pricing on all of our projects which includes travel, mileage, inspection, report writing and submission.
 As we cover a large region and complete assignments on various forms of real estate our prices vary.
 Click Request Quote to complete our online appraisal request form, or you can contact our office at 1-844-937-5073.

 10) How does one become an Appraiser?